 Local authorities will implement the NRMM LEZ through planning conditions attached to planning permissions or section 106 agreements.
 You can find the full local authority guidance here

-How will local authorities make sure the policy is being implemented within applications for developments on eligible development sites?
+How will local authorities make sure the policy is being implemented complied with on eligible development sites?

 Is there an introductory period for the new NRMM LEZ requirements?

 The Greater London Authority recognise that it will take time to ensure all local authorities are properly trained and understand the policy and to ensure that the industry is aware of its obligations.
 As a result we envisage a 'soft launch' for the first six months, where the emphasis will be on informing and training rather than any enforcement of penalties.